learn-co-curriculum/git-basics-readme/README.md

 ## Objectives

-1. Define Git and explain how it helps programmers control and manage changes
+1. Define `git` and explain how it helps programmers track changes
+2. Use `git` to enhance your workflow
-2. State initializing Git repository with `git init`
+3. State how to initialize a Git repository with `git init`
-3. Use `git status` to check the status of your repository
+4. Use `git status` to check the status of your repository
-4. Recognize how to keep track of files with `git add`
+5. Recognize how to keep track of files with `git add`
-5. Use `git commit` to apply a message to the commit
+6. Create a commit with `git commit` and apply a commit message

 ## Problem Statement